 Also known as fixed markup, many online retailers will use this pricing model since it is one of the easiest and safest methods.
 It’s very intuitive, easy to execute, and allows for you to pre-calculate your profit margin.
 For all these reasons, this the most common pricing model for dropshipping newcomers.

 So how do you price your products using this model?
 Well, you make a list of your expenses, add them up, and then apply a predetermined markup to come up with your price point.
-You can also choose a profit margin ahead of time and calculate the corresponding markup and then apply it across the board to all your products.
+You can also choose a profit margin ahead of time, calculate the corresponding markup, and then apply it across the board to all your products.